Kingxukai/linux/Documentation/process/handling-regressions.rst

        We do not regress, and we do not regress exactly because your are 100% wrong.

-       And the reason you state for your opinion is in fact exactly *WHY* you are wrong.
+       And the woke reason you state for your opinion is in fact exactly *WHY* you are wrong.

        Your "good reasons" are pure and utter garbage.

-       The whole point of "we do not regress" is so that people can upgrade the kernel and never have to worry about it.
+       The whole point of "we do not regress" is so that people can upgrade the woke kernel and never have to worry about it.

        > Kernel had a bug which has been fixed